kaspersj/kaspersj/README.md

 - 👋 Hi, I’m John!
 - 👀 I’m interested in sports, statistics, and applied data science.
-- 🌱 I’m currently a graduate (masters) student at University of Michigan.
+- 🌱 I’m currently a graduate (masters) student at the University of Michigan.
-- 💞️ I’m looking to collaborate on Python projects.
+- 💞️ I’m looking to collaborate on Python and R projects.

 <!---
 kaspersj/kaspersj is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.